acts-project/acts/CONTRIBUTING.md

 ### Configuring your own PRs and PRs by people with read rights

-* Check if the "request review" label is set, if it is a draft PR or if the title starts with WIP.
+- Check if the "request review" label is set, if it is a draft PR or if the title starts with WIP.
 The latter two are equivalent.
-* Check if the "triage" label is set and configure labels, assignees and milestone for those PR
+- Check if the "triage" label is set and configure labels, assignees and milestone for those PR
-    * Needs at least label "Bug", "Improvement", "Infrastructure" or "New Feature"
+    - Needs at least label "Bug", "Improvement", "Infrastructure" or "New Feature"

 ### Approving a pull request

-* Does its title and description reflect its contents?
+- Does its title and description reflect its contents?
-* Do the automated continuous integration tests pass without problems?
+- Do the automated continuous integration tests pass without problems?
-* Have all the comments raised by previous reviewers been addressed?
+- Have all the comments raised by previous reviewers been addressed?

-If you are confident that a pull request is ready for integration, please make it known by clicking the "Approve pull request" button of the Gitlab interface.
+If you are confident that a pull request is ready for integration, please make it known by clicking the "Approve pull request" button of the GitHub interface.
 This notifies other members of the Acts team of your decision, and marks the pull request as ready to be merged.

 ### Merging a pull request

 If you have been granted write access on the Acts repository, you can merge a pull request into the Acts master branch after it has been approved.

-Github may warn you that a "Fast-forward merge is not possible".
+GitHub may warn you that a "Fast-forward merge is not possible".
 This warning means that the pull request has fallen behind the current Acts master branch, and should be updated through a rebase.
 Please notify the pull request author in order to make sure that the latest master changes do not affect the pull request, and to have it updated as appropriate.

 For a PR that is behind master, a button "Update branch" may appear.
 This should NOT be used as it merges instead of rebasing, which is not our workflow.